itcrap/node-express-starter/README.md

 # Features

+- Autofix yor code with `ESLint` and `Airbnb style guides` automatically
 - Use `log.info("Some message")` or `log.error("Some error message")` for logging application via Winston at predefined in `.env` log format mode

 ### Building project